uldtot/wcioShop/README.md

 # wcioShop
 A ecommerce solution focused on speed and reliability.
 Long story short, the first version of this system was built in 4 day non stop coding (YES i did not sleep for days coding the first version in 2010).
-This system have been in use for since 2010 but never made public, this github project will fix that.
+This system have been in use since 2010 but never made public, this github project will fix that.
 I will be making a lot of changes to this before adding files to GitHub.
 If you see this message, the project is not ready for use.

 ## Requirements
-- PHP 7.4+ (Developed on PHP 7.4)
+- PHP 7.4+ (Developed on PHP 7.4, might work on older versions)
 - Apache 2.4+ web server (Should work on NGINX or LiteSpeed but without the .htaccess)
 - A valid and working SSL certificate